OwenKe11y/graph-theory-project/README.md

 ## Answered Questions
 ### What is a regular expression?

+During the duration of this Graph Theory module, one of the key components to completing the project was to understand the term “regular expression” and what it means in relation to our project.

+Before we could even attempt our script file, a solid understanding of regular expressions was needed to produce a high-quality script.
+Using resources from online websites as well as the lecture videos provided in the course, I managed to construct a reasonable understanding of regular expressions and how to apply them to my project.

+Essentially, a regular expression, or regex, is a string of text that allows you to create patterns that help match, locate, and manage text [[1]](#references).
+Each character in a regular expression is either a metacharacter which has a special meaning, or a regular character that has a literal meaning.
+Each of these characters is a character in the string describing its pattern.

+A simple example of this would be the following:
+If we want to find a reference to a particular year, say 1877, in a document, it’s easy enough to search for that single date.
+But if we want to find any references to years in latter half of the 19th century, it is impractical to search several dozen times for 1850, 1851, 1852, etc., in turn.
+By using regular expressions we can use a concise pattern like “18[5-9][0-9]” to effectively match any year from 1850 to 1899 [[2]](#references).

+The history of regular expressions originates in 1951, where mathematician Stephen Cole Kleene described a model, detailing how the human nervous system works, with an algebra notation that he called regular sets/regular expression.
+Regular expressions first use in the field of computer science dates to 1968, where Ken Thompson a mathematician, implemented regular expression inside the text editor called ed.
+Alfred Aho’s, a computer scientist, extended Ken Thompson’s ed text editor with a new functionalities and modified syntax named egrep — extended grep.
+His program was able to translate any regular expression to a deterministic finite automaton [[3]](#references).
+Put simply, a deterministic finite automaton or DFA is a finite-state machine that accepts or rejects a given string of symbols.

+The formation of regular expressions had a huge impact on the computing world, as they used in any scenario that benefits from full or partial pattern matches on strings.
+Some of the common use cases for regular expressions include:
+* verify the structure of strings
+*	extract substrings form structured strings
+*	search / replace / rearrange parts of the string
+*	split a string into tokens
+*
+All of these come up regularly when doing data preparation work [[4]](#references).

+For our Graph Theory project, we were tasked with write a program in the Python 3 programming language to search a text file using a regular expression.
+Our program must take in a regular expression to search a text file and out put the lines of the file matching the regular expression.

+Having learned that a regular expression is string of text used to create patterns to help match text, I was confident knowing how to apply it to my script file.

 ### How do regular expressions differ across implementations?

 ### Can all formal languages be encoded as regular expressions?

 ## Conclusions
 ...

+## References
+**[1]** Hope, C., 2020.
+What is a Regex (Regular Expression)?.
+[online] Computerhope.com.
+Available at: <https://www.computerhope.com/jargon/r/regex.htm> [Accessed 25 April 2021].

+**[2]** Knox, D., 2013.
+Understanding Regular Expressions. [online] Programminghistorian.org.
+Available at: <https://programminghistorian.org/en/lessons/understanding-regular-expressions> [Accessed 25 April 2021].

+**[3]** Murugan, M., 2019.
+Regular Expression: Part 1. [online]
+Medium.
+Available at: <https://medium.com/@minisha.mit/regular-expression-part-1-8d75128f6274> [Accessed 25 April 2021].

+**[4]** Chodnicki, S., 2019.
+Everything you need to know about Regular Expressions. [online] Medium.
+Available at: <https://towardsdatascience.com/everything-you-need-to-know-about-regular-expressions-8f622fe10b03> [Accessed 25 April 2021].

 ## Resources
 Learing about strings in python: